Dental Sealants: The basics.

 3) An examination may be required.

-If you don’t have an established relationship with a dental office, it’s unlikely that you’ll find one that will offer to place tooth sealants without performing an examination for the patient first.
+If you don’t have an established relationship with a dental office, it’s unlikely that you’ll find one that will offer to place tooth sealants without examining the patient first.

 Additional cost information.